Tibet 08 Days Overland tour

 Altitude Sickness: What You Need to Know

 Given Tibet’s high altitude (average 3,600m+), travelers are at risk for altitude sickness.
 Symptoms can range from headaches and dizziness to nausea and difficulty breathing.
+In our Tibet 08 Days Overland Tour you will be reaching an altitude above 5000m.

 Prevention: